sofiagiappichini/FCCAnalyses/examples/FCCee/higgs/tautau/xsec/ecm240/logging.md

 - check on electron parents: all electrons come from muons or taus
 - check on muon parents: all muons come from muons???
 - smearing for muons: much better, but based on FWHM overshoots https://etpwww.etp.kit.edu/~awiedl/detector_res/mumu/Muon_p_res_total.png
+- Monday-Meeting with Xunwu:
+    - new calculation for FWHM: 1.
+GaussFit between -2*sigma to 2*sigma
+                                2. 1000 bins, scan in 5 bin steps for the integral within 2*sigma around the maximum, for half maximum
+    - MC-Electrons are reconstructed as Photons for IDEA -> solution: read in RecoElectrons